thinkWhere/Celery-Workshop-GeoPython-2018/README.md

 Hints:

-- checkout branch challenge-1
+1. Checkout branch `challenge-2`.

-- rebuild the docker containers, then run demo.py.
-Observe that some tasks fail and none are retried
+2. Rebuild the docker containers, then run `demo.py`.
+Observe that some tasks fail and none are retried.

-- Check the celery docs for retrying.  http://docs.celeryproject.org/en/latest/userguide/tasks.html#retrying
+3. Check the celery docs for [retrying failed tasks](http://docs.celeryproject.org/en/latest/userguide/tasks.html#retrying).

-- Look in celery_app.app.service to see where a random artificial error is thrown.
-Note the error type.
+4. Look in *celery_app/app/service.py* to see where a random artificial error is thrown.
+Note the exception type.

-- In the place where the celery task is executed (look for TODO - challenge 2), handle the above error using python exception handling, and trigger the celery retry mechanism.
+5. In the place where the celery task is executed (look for `TODO - challenge 2`), handle the above error using python exception handling, and trigger the Celery retry mechanism.
 See if you can also add a retry delay.

-- Rebuild the docker containers after you have made your changes, then run demo.py within the docker container using docker exec
-- If you have been successfull, you should see the retry counter in flower incrementing, and most likely no fails.
+6. Rebuild the docker containers after you have made your changes, then run `demo.py` - If you have been successful, you should see the retry counter in flower incrementing, and most likely no fails.
 All tasks should pass after being retried.

 #### Challenge 3